Be the First to Help Those in Need

 FAQ’s for Dispatchers

-Training will include Hatzalahs dispatch protocols for taking an emergency call and dispatching responders and how to use the CAD (computer aided dispatch) system.
-There will also be training regarding all relevant halachos, including shifts on Shabbos and Yom Tov.
+Training will include Hatzalahs dispatch protocols for taking an emergency call and dispatching responders, as well as how to use the CAD (computer aided dispatch) system.
+There will also be training regarding relevant halachos, including shifts on Shabbos and Yom Tov.

-The actual information is usually given over and done within 1-2 hours.
-After that training will consist of practice on taking and dispatching calls using the cad and Hatzalah radio.
+The initial training session on protocols is usually 1-2 hours.
+After that you will be trained on our CAD system.
+The initial CAD training is usually 1-2 hours.
+Once those 2 sessions are complete you will be trained and continue to practice taking and dispatching calls using the CAD and Hatzalah radio.
 This portion of the training is flexible according to when the trainee is available.
 When the trainee proves efficient in all areas of dispatch they will be put on shift.

 The dispatcher must be on call for the duration of their shift.
 This means staying near your assigned Hatzalah phone (within a distance that you can answer the call on the first ring) and attend to the call “immediately” without delay or reluctance.
 This is a significant obligation and we want to make sure that you are well aware of the commitment and requirement involved.